The 25 best remote work software tools for 2026

 4. Google Docs Editors suite – best remote work tools for documents, decks, and spreadsheets

-The Google Docs Editors suite is a free set of online tools which includes Google Docs, Google Sheets, and Google Slides (among others).
+The Google Docs Editors suite is a free set of online tools that includes Google Docs, Google Sheets, and Google Slides (among others).
 It’s available to anyone with a Google ID or Gmail account, and it’s a great remote work tool for collaborative work on documents, decks, and spreadsheets.

 • Files are saved in the cloud, and you can access them on any device